 You will find in this article the history of snail consumption, the most commonly marketed species, the main diseases, the advantage of owning a snail farm, and a famous production system that increases the volume of snails produced.

 To know more about other types of snails such as the African Snail, check out Can people get sick from handling African snails?
-All you need to know about African snails and your healthOpens in a new tab. and Can African Snails be Pets?
-All You Need to Know About the Giant African Land SnailOpens in a new tab.
+All you need to know about African snails and your health and Can African Snails be Pets?
+All You Need to Know About the Giant African Land Snail

 History